 - Regularly check-in on staff members in 1:1s and/or supervision meetings.
 Individual circumstances might change rapidly and they may need different support over time, so it’s important to continue to focus on the wellbeing of each person.
 Risk assessments should be reviewed in a change of circumstance, or if the staff member requests it.

 - Consider how you can help staff prepare to return to the workplace.
 For example, short visits to the workplace before they return could help staff familiarise themselves with the changes they can expect, and to experience the social distancing and infection control practices.
+In particular, make further considerations for staff members unable to return to work immediately due to long-COVID.
+For instance, ensure the individual is aware of the NHS resources to support COVID-19 recovery, tailor and adapt their work with their symptoms and ask them if they are able identify any solutions to their return-to-work obstacles.

 - Focus on team and peer support.
 Staff who are returning to the workplace after a period of weeks/months may feel nervous, anxious, and guilty.
 Equally, staff who have been in the workplace may feel resentment towards those shielded staff or those working from home.
 Managers and team leaders can help different staff members understand each others perspectives or seek support from OD functions to address any issues.